By the Mirellé Team - Your curated source for trending nail designs and expert beauty inspiration.

 Quick Answer: Prep nails by filing to desired length and buffing surface.
 Apply gold gel base coat and cure.
 While tacky, press gold leaf with tweezers.
 Add cat-eye shimmer to accent nails using magnet stick.
 Attach pearls with nail glue.
 Seal everything with thick gel top coat in two layers.

-alright, real talk time.
-Creating goddess nails at home is 100 percent doable, BUT you need to go in with realistic expectations.
-This is not a 30-minute manicure situation.
+Creating goddess nails at home is 100 percent doable, but you need realistic expectations.
+This isn't a 30-minute manicure situation.
 Plan for at least 90 minutes, maybe 2 hours if this is your first time.
-You also need to invest in the right supplies - trying to hack this with regular polish and craft store pearls is just gonna end in tears and nails falling apart.

-That said, doing goddess nails yourself saves you SO much money.
-Salons charge anywhere from 80-150 dollars for this look depending on where you live.
-The supplies i am recommending cost around 45 dollars total, and you will get multiple sets out of them.
-So financially, DIY makes sense if you plan to rock goddess nails more than once.
+That said, doing goddess nails yourself saves SO much money.
+Salons charge anywhere from 80-150 dollars for this look.
+The supplies we recommend cost around 45 dollars total, and you'll get multiple sets out of them.

 What You Need

-Pearl Embellishments - This mixed size pearl set gives you variety for creating dimensional designs.
-The adhesive backs make application easier but you still want nail glue for security.
+Pearl Embellishments - Mixed size pearl sets give you variety for creating dimensional designs.
+Look for adhesive-backed options that still require nail glue for security.

-Cat-Eye Gel Polish - This gold cat-eye polish creates that celestial shimmer streak perfectly.
-Comes with the magnet stick you need.
+Cat-Eye Gel Polish - Gold cat-eye polish creates that celestial shimmer streak perfectly.
+Make sure it comes with the magnet stick you need for the effect.

-Metallic Gold Gel Polish - This gold gel base is richly pigmented and actually looks metallic on nails, not just shimmery.
+Metallic Gold Gel Polish - Choose richly pigmented gold gel that looks truly metallic on nails, not just shimmery yellow.

-Gel Top Coat - This thick gel top coat is crucial for sealing embellishments.
-Regular top coat will not hold pearls and gold leaf long-term.
+Gel Top Coat - Thick gel top coat is CRUCIAL for sealing embellishments.
+Regular top coat won't hold pearls and gold leaf long-term.

-Nail Glue - Professional strength nail glue keeps pearls secure even when you are washing dishes (well, maybe avoid dishes for the first 24 hours regardless).
+Nail Glue - Professional strength nail glue keeps pearls secure even when you're washing dishes.

 You also need basic tools: LED nail lamp (required for curing gel), tweezers with fine tips for placing gold leaf and pearls, nail file and buffer, alcohol or gel cleanser, and cuticle pusher.
-If you are adding length, grab some press-on nail tips or gel extension kit.
+If you're adding length, grab some press-on nail tips or gel extension kit.

 Step 1: Prep Your Canvas

-This is the step people skip and then wonder why their manicure does not last.
+This is the step people skip and then wonder why their manicure doesn't last.
 DO NOT SKIP PREP.
 Push back your cuticles gently with a cuticle pusher.
-File your nails into your desired shape - for goddess nails, i recommend long almond, stiletto, or coffin shapes.
-If your natural nails are short, this is where you would apply press-on tips or gel extensions.
+File your nails into your desired shape - for goddess nails, we recommend long almond, stiletto, or coffin shapes.
+If your natural nails are short, this is where you'd apply press-on tips or gel extensions.

-Here is a pro tip i learned the hard way: make sure your hands are completely dry before starting gel application.
+Pro tip from nail technicians: Make sure your hands are completely dry before starting gel application.
 Even slight moisture can cause lifting later.
-I actually run my hands under the dryer for 30 seconds before beginning.

 Step 2: Apply Your Base Color

 Now apply your first coat of metallic gold gel polish.
 Use thin coats - this is KEY.
-Thick coats do not cure properly and will peel.
+Thick coats don't cure properly and will peel.
 Apply a thin layer, cure for 60 seconds.
 Apply a second thin layer, cure for 60 seconds.
 The gold should be opaque and richly metallic now.
-If it still looks streaky, add a third thin coat and cure again.

 When applying the second coat, do NOT wipe the tacky layer between coats.
-That tackiness is what helps layers bond.
-You only wipe tacky layer after your final color coat, right before embellishments.
+That tackiness is what helps layers bond together properly.

 Step 3: Add Gold Leaf Magic

 Gold leaf is delicate and will break apart as you handle it.
-That is totally normal and actually creates that organic, scattered look we want.
-If pieces land where you do not want them, use tweezers to remove them before sealing.
+That's totally normal and actually creates that organic, scattered look that makes goddess nails look luxurious.

 Step 4: Cat-Eye Celestial Shimmer

 Time to add that otherworldly shine.
-On your accent nails (i usually do ring fingers or just one accent nail per hand), apply a coat of cat-eye gel polish.
-Immediately - and i mean immediately, like within 5 seconds - hold your magnet stick 2-3mm above the nail surface.
+On your accent nails, apply a coat of cat-eye gel polish.
+Immediately - within 5 seconds - hold your magnet stick 2-3mm above the nail surface.
 Hold it steady for about 10 seconds while the magnetic particles in the polish create that shimmer streak.

 Step 5: Pearl Perfection

 Now for the pearls.
 Take your nail glue and apply the tiniest dot where you want to place a pearl.
-I mean TINY - too much glue and it will squish out the sides and look messy.
 Use tweezers to pick up a pearl and gently press it onto the glue dot.
 Hold for 5 seconds to let it set.

 Let the glue dry completely for at least 2-3 minutes before moving to the next step.
-I learned this the hard way when i tried to rush and applied top coat too soon, which made the pearls shift and float.
-Not cute.
+Rushing this causes pearls to shift when you apply top coat.

 Step 6: Seal Everything

 Cure for 60 seconds.
 Now apply a second thick layer of gel top coat.
-I know that seems like overkill but trust me, two layers is what keeps pearls from popping off when you inevitably bump your hand against something.
+Two layers is what keeps pearls from popping off when you inevitably bump your hand against something.
 Cure for another 60 seconds.

 Goddess Nails for Different Occasions

-One question i get ALL the time in my studio is whether goddess nails are too extra for regular life.
-And look, i am gonna be honest with you - they are definitely extra.
-That is literally the point.
-BUT there are ways to scale the drama up or down depending on where you are wearing them.
+One question we see constantly is whether goddess nails are too extra for regular life.
+They're definitely extra - that's literally the point.
+BUT there are ways to scale the drama up or down depending on where you're wearing them.

-For everyday goddess nails, i recommend going with the ombre gold approach or marble effect with minimal embellishments.
+For everyday goddess nails, we recommend going with the ombre gold approach or marble effect with minimal embellishments.
 Maybe just one accent nail per hand has pearls and gold leaf, while the rest are solid gold or nude.
 This gives you goddess energy without the full operatic drama.
-You can type, use your phone, and do normal human activities without your nails becoming a topic of conversation every time you hand someone your credit card.

-For special events like weddings (especially if you are the bride - hello, wedding nails), formal galas, or major celebrations, go FULL maximalist.
-This is your moment to channel complete Greek goddess energy.
+For special events like weddings (especially if you're the bride - check out our wedding nails guide), formal galas, or major celebrations, go FULL maximalist.
 Long stilettos, pearls on every nail, gold leaf everywhere, maybe even add some gold chains between nails.
-You are only getting married once (hopefully), so make those nails absolutely unforgettable in photos.

 Date night goddess nails should hit that sweet spot between elegant and eye-catching.
 Classic gold goddess with strategic pearl placement on ring fingers feels romantic and intentional.
-Cat-eye shimmer adds that "did my nails catch your attention?" energy without being over-the-top.
-The goal is nails that make your date say "wow, you look incredible" not "um, how do you function with those?"
+Cat-eye shimmer adds that attention-grabbing energy without being over-the-top.

 Common Goddess Nails Mistakes (And How to Avoid Them)

-okay so i need to share the fails i see constantly, both from clients attempting DIY and honestly sometimes from nail techs who do not know proper technique.
-These mistakes will either make your goddess nails fall apart quickly or just look cheap instead of luxurious.
+We've compiled the most common mistakes from nail forums and professional feedback.
+These will either make your goddess nails fall apart quickly or just look cheap instead of luxurious.

 Mistake #1: Using regular nail polish instead of gel.
-Listen, i get it, gel systems are an investment.
-But goddess nails with regular polish last maybe 2 days maximum before pearls start popping off and gold leaf peels.
+Goddess nails with regular polish last maybe 2 days maximum before pearls start popping off and gold leaf peels.
 The embellishments need gel's flexibility and strong adhesive properties.
-If you are gonna do goddess nails, commit to gel or you are wasting your time and supplies.

 Mistake #2: Not sealing embellishments properly.
-This is the number one reason goddess nails fail.
+This is the number one reason goddess nails fail according to nail technicians.
 People apply one thin layer of top coat and call it done.
-Then they wonder why pearls fall off when they wash their hands.
 You NEED two thick layers of gel top coat minimum, completely encapsulating every pearl edge and gold leaf piece.
-Build that protective dome.

 Mistake #3: Using too much nail glue.
-More glue does not equal more security.
+More glue doesn't equal more security.
 Too much glue actually prevents proper curing and creates weak spots.
 Use the tiniest dot possible for each pearl.
 The gel top coat layers are what really hold everything in place long-term.

 Mistake #5: Skipping nail prep.
-If you do not buff the nail surface and remove oils properly, your entire manicure will lift within days no matter how perfectly you applied everything else.
-Prep is not optional, it is foundation.
+If you don't buff the nail surface and remove oils properly, your entire manicure will lift within days no matter how perfectly you applied everything else.
+Prep is foundation, not optional.

 Mistake #6: Going too long too fast.
-If you usually wear short nails, jumping straight to 2-inch stilettos is gonna end badly.
-Your fingers need time to adjust to functioning with length.
-Start with medium length goddess nails and work your way up.
+If you usually wear short nails, jumping straight to 2-inch stilettos is going to end badly.
+Start with medium length goddess nails and work your way up as your fingers adjust.

 Mistake #7: Cheap gold leaf that looks yellow.
 Not all gold leaf is created equal.
 Craft store gold leaf often looks brassy and fake on nails.
 Invest in nail-specific gold leaf or genuine gold foil that actually looks metallic and luxurious.

 Mistake #8: Matching every nail identically.
-Goddess nails actually look better when there is variation between nails.
-Maybe two accent nails are heavily embellished while others are simpler.
+Goddess nails actually look better when there's variation between nails according to professional nail artists.
 The asymmetry feels more organic and intentional than trying to perfectly replicate the same design ten times.

 Goddess Nails Care and Maintenance

-So you have spent 2 hours creating these masterpieces on your fingertips.
+So you've spent 2 hours creating these masterpieces.
 Now how do you make them actually last the full 2-3 weeks without losing embellishments or having everything chip?

 First 24 hours are critical.
 Avoid water as much as humanly possible.
-I know, I know, that is tough.
-But gel needs that initial cure time to fully harden, and embellishments need time for adhesive to reach maximum strength.
+Gel needs that initial cure time to fully harden, and embellishments need time for adhesive to reach maximum strength.
 Wear gloves if you absolutely must wash hands.
 Definitely no dishes, no long showers, no swimming.

 Apply cuticle oil daily.
 This seems unrelated to making goddess nails last, but oil keeps the gel flexible and prevents lifting at the cuticle area where most manicures fail first.
-I use jojoba oil and apply it morning and night, massaging it into cuticles and around nail edges.
+Professional nail techs recommend jojoba oil applied morning and night, massaging it into cuticles and around nail edges.

 Wear gloves for wet work.
 Dishes, cleaning, washing hair - all of these expose your nails to prolonged water contact which weakens adhesive bonds.
-Keep a cute pair of rubber gloves under your sink and actually use them.
-Your goddess nails will thank you.
+Keep a pair of rubber gloves under your sink and actually use them.

 Avoid using nails as tools.
-This should be obvious but I am saying it anyway: do not pry things open, pick at stickers, or use your nails like screwdrivers.
+Don't pry things open, pick at stickers, or use your nails like screwdrivers.
 Goddess nails have embellishments that create weak points.
 Excessive force will pop pearls off or crack gel.

-Be gentle with the first few days.
+Be gentle the first few days.
 While gel is fully cured after the LED lamp, the adhesive under pearls continues hardening for 48-72 hours.
 Be extra careful during this period.
-After three days, your goddess nails should be bomb-proof (relatively speaking).
+After three days, your goddess nails should be significantly more durable.

 Touch-ups are normal.
-If you lose a pearl or piece of gold leaf, do not panic.
+If you lose a pearl or piece of gold leaf, don't panic.
 Keep your supplies and you can easily reapply.
 Rough up the area lightly with a buffer, add new embellishment with glue, seal with top coat, cure.
 Takes 5 minutes.

 For removal, soak cotton pads in acetone, place on each nail, wrap in foil, wait 15-20 minutes.
 The gel will dissolve and you can gently push everything off with an orange wood stick.
 Never pry or force anything - that damages your natural nails.
-The pearls and gold leaf will come off with the gel.
-After removal, buff nails gently, apply cuticle oil, and give your natural nails a break for a few days before your next set.
+After removal, buff nails gently, apply cuticle oil, and give your natural nails a break for a few days.

 Goddess Nails vs Other Trending Nail Styles

-Since goddess nails exist in the broader ecosystem of 2025 nail trends, let me break down how they compare to other popular styles and when you might choose one over another.
+Since goddess nails exist in the broader ecosystem of 2025 nail trends, let's break down how they compare to other popular styles and when you might choose one over another.

 Goddess Nails vs Glazed Donut Nails: Glazed donut (that Hailey Bieber chrome shimmer look) is minimalist and subtle.
 Goddess nails are maximalist and bold.
 Glazed donut works for any occasion including professional settings.
 Goddess nails make a statement.
 If you want quiet luxury, go glazed.
 If you want to be SEEN, go goddess.

 Goddess Nails vs Clean Girl Aesthetic: These are literal opposites.
 Clean girl nails are short, natural, maybe a soft pink or nude.
 The whole point is looking effortlessly polished.
 Goddess nails require effort, are obviously decorated, and reject the "less is more" philosophy completely.
-This is the anti-clean-girl aesthetic and that is exactly why people love it.
+This is the anti-clean-girl aesthetic.

 Goddess Nails vs Vampire Nails: Vampire nails are dark, moody, gothic - deep reds, blacks, blood drip designs.
 Goddess nails are light, luxurious, golden.
 Both are maximalist in their own way but the energy is completely different.
 Vampire nails give dark feminine energy, goddess nails give divine feminine energy.

-Goddess Nails vs French Manicure: French tips are classic, timeless, and frankly, kinda boring at this point (sorry not sorry).
-Goddess nails are trendy, eye-catching, and definitely not your mom's manicure.
+Goddess Nails vs French Manicure: French tips are classic, timeless, and frankly becoming dated.
+Goddess nails are trendy, eye-catching, and definitely not traditional.
 French works for conservative environments, goddess nails work for everywhere else.

-The beautiful thing about nail trends in 2025 is you do not have to pick just one lane.
-I rotate between different styles depending on my mood, the season, and what I am doing that month.
+The beautiful thing about nail trends in 2025 is you don't have to pick just one lane.
+We rotate between different styles depending on mood, season, and occasion.
 January might be goddess nails for New Year's energy, October is definitely Halloween nails, February goes romantic for Valentine's Day.
-Nails are temporary, have fun with it.

 Seasonal Goddess Nails Ideas